donno2048/CITUR-L/README.md

 make sure you are using internet which doesn't require any special certificate.

 you can also use [the windows version of CITUR](https://github.com/donno2048/CITUR)

+the windows iso and the linux iso both using the same [setup steps](https://gist.github.com/donno2048/2fb40cc45e742a03feddb957896bfdb6) after you have the iso file